sausolofer/SSF_Personal_Data_Science_Template/{{ cookiecutter.repo_name }}/README.md

 ### Run and Uses:
-To run follow you have two options:
+To run you have two options:

-#### Using the Make tool:
+#### Using the the Make tool:
-* For options using Make tool using the terminal, in the proyect directory execute the following command:
+* For options using Make tool, using the terminal in the proyect directory execute the following command:
 `make`

 #### Manual configuration: